 Firstly, you should add your dry seasoning at least an hour before cooking.
 This will make the flavor seep inside your meat, irrespective of the cut.
 Next up, make sure you keep your meat tender and not mushy.
 There is a very slight difference between these two consistencies, but it certainly matters.

-Depending on the quality of your meat, you should know whether or not it can withstand long marinade times.
-For instance, it’s common for expensive cuts to lose their structure when left in the marinade for long as opposed to lesser expensive cuts.
+Depending on your meat’s quality, you should know whether or not it can withstand long marinade times.
+It’s common for expensive cuts to lose their structure when left in the marinade for long instead of lesser expensive cuts.

 Knowing caramelization isn’t charring